 It's pretty obvious that if you're making good money on your products or service, and you can increase your sales, then profit will increase.

-The pricing matrix demonstrates there are a number of alternatives when developing your pricing strategy.
+The pricing matrix demonstrates there are several alternatives when developing your pricing strategy.
 Make sure you understand where your pricing sits on the pricing matrix at all times to ensure profitability.

 Where you have a high gross margin and low volume sales – you should still deliver profit.